Food Waste - new kerbside collection service

 Each flat will have a smaller kitchen caddy for inside the home and then larger communal bins in the bin store rather than a kerbside caddy.

-We will provide further communication on the food waste service for flats before the service is due to start.
+We will provide further communication on the food waste service for flats before the service is due to start, it is expected that the service will start in May / June 2026.

 A to Z of Services